TomNussbaumer/scratchpad/docker-up-and-running.md

 As far as I know there is no limit on how much images can be layered this way for a single running container.
 Nevertheless it's a good idea to collapse the image stack into a single image once in a while to prevent performance degration.

-If there are no changes you want to keep since the container is started, you can also delete the temporary filesystem once you have stopped the container.
-This way you can treat your container as **immutable server**.
+If there are no changes you want to keep since the container has started, you can also delete the temporary filesystem once you have stopped the container.
+This way you can treat your container as **immutable server** (which is a very good idea for various reasons).